Hello, my name is Katie! Let me tell you about myself......

 My second child was extremely difficult the first 7 months of his life, my body felt totally destroyed from now both of my pregnancies and c-sections and once again doctors told me I was fine and were suggesting things that were not working but they couldn’t give me any other resources.
 COVID hit, I lost my job and then postpartum depression started.
 To say I felt alone, hopeless and broken is an understatement.
 I had never felt so low in my life.

 I began to endlessly research how to help myself, I advocated for myself and argued with doctors when I didn’t feel heard, and I FINALLY got to a place where I felt happy and that I could mentally deal with the physical healing aspect.
 I got here with a little bit of help from western medicine and lot of help from my nutrition and fitness background, therapy, alternative medicine and physical therapy.

 This experience made me angry but made me feel determined to heal myself.
 There was A LOT of trial and error, but this made me determined to help other woman move through this journey in a less confusing, lonely and frustrating way.

 I never want another woman to feel lost, alone, or unheard during their postpartum experience and that’s why I became a postpartum doula.
-With my personal experience, postpartum doula training through Birth Arts International, and background in nutrition and fitness I can be your guiding light so you can fully heal from the inside out.
+With my personal experience, postpartum doula training through Birth Arts International, B.S. in Nutrition as well as a fitness background I can be your guiding light so you can fully heal from the inside out.
 I will be that person for you that I wish I had.
 I will hold your hand, be your shoulder try cry on and encourage you every step of the way.

 Moms deserve to feel mentally and physically healthy so we can thrive, not just survive.